-Philippine Senator Asks Why She Is Suddenly the Pablo Escobar of the Country
+Philippine Senator Asks Why She Is Suddenly The Pablo Escobar Of The Country

 Philippine Senator Leila De Lima, who has been arrested on charges of accepting bribes from drug lords, denies all allegations suggesting she is the Pablo Escobar of the Philippines.
-In an interview with CBCnews, De Lima, cannot help but express her frustration and dismay.
+In an interview with CBC News, De Lima cannot help but express her frustration and dismay.

 The former Justice Secretary continues to negate accusations thrown at her for accepting bribes from drug lords.

-The senator who has been arrested on the last week of February is currently detained at Camp Crame, the headquarters of Philippine National Police.
+The senator, who has been arrested on the last week of February, is currently detained at Camp Crame, the headquarters of Philippine National Police.
 Other detainees in the camp are people whom she has put to prison.
-Before running for the senatorial seat, De Lima was well-known for conducting random jail visits as she crackdowns corrupt officials for giving special treatments infamous drug lord detainees in the New Bilibid prison.
+Before running for the senatorial seat, De Lima was well-known for conducting random jail visits as she cracks down corrupt officials for giving special treatments to infamous drug lord detainees in the New Bilibid prison.
 It turns out, however, she’s now allegedly involved in the drug trafficking at the said detention center.

 On the other hand, the senator is also a human rights advocate.
-She, and the current president of the Philippines, Rodrigo Duterte, had been known to have some rows in the past with regards to the “Davao Death Squad.”
-The president, at that time, is the mayor serving the city of Davao.
+She, and the current president of the Philippines, Rodrigo Duterte, had been known to have some rows in the past with regard to the “Davao Death Squad.”
+The president at that time was the mayor serving the city of Davao.
 The DDS, as locals would call it, is said to always take matters of justice into their hands.
 Rumors once spread that Duterte is the one who formed the said squad.
 And although he has denied the accusations, he still has a lot of followers and is still known for his peculiar approach of fighting criminals.

-Last year, after the all-out war on drugs was given by the president, De Lima has openly criticized him for his orders and explicit tolerance on violation of the human rights.
+Last year, after the all-out war on drugs was started by the president, De Lima openly criticized him for his orders and explicit tolerance on violation of the human rights.
 His uncanny way of hunting down drug users and pushers has led the senator to go after him.
-The extrajudicial killings resulted to more than 7,000 deaths, CBCnews reports.
+The extrajudicial killings resulted to more than 7,000 deaths, CBC News reports.
 President Duterte, however, remains unfazed by her tirades and criticisms.
 Instead, this has backfired as detained drug lords named the senator as their protector.

 De Lima calls her case a “political persecution.”
 In her interview, she said that if putting her behind bars was an act to silence her, then she isn’t going to keep mum about the killings.